jlehosky/Lehosky-Portfolio/FinalProject.md

 *	Learning more / educating myself
 *	Organizing volunteer opportunities within my community

-To the tell this story, I plan to use Storyboard, and will be suplementing this with charts from Flourish and Tableau, and images from Unplash and Pexels.
+To the tell this story, I plan to use Storyboard, and will be supplementing this with charts from Flourish and Tableau, and images from Unplash and Pexels.

 ## Data Sources